 Then, almond and apricot.
 Almond and apricot are both very light carrier oils that will not weigh down your beard oil.
 They’re great moisturizers, hair sealants, and both are anti-inflammatory which is great protection against ingrown hairs.
 Finally, they’re rich in vitamins and antioxidants, which protect your skin and body against damages done from free radicals.
 Rad, right?
 You could absolutely use a combo of grapeseed, hemp, or castor here instead.

-If your skin tends to be very dry or you’re making a beard oil for the winter, consider using coconut oil (fractionated coconut oil stays liquid) or use a bit of olive oil.
+If your skin tends to be very dry or you’re making a DIY beard oil for the winter, consider using coconut oil (fractionated coconut oil stays liquid) or use a bit of olive oil.
 These oils are exceptionally conditioning.

 If you suffer from acne, natural astringents such as hazelnut oil and grapeseed oil work very well.